mdn/curriculum/curriculum/2-core/4-best-practices-and-essential-tooling/8-0-version-control-fundamentals-git-github.md

   - Review flow

-  - Keeping your fork updated

 - Using GitHub pages to publish a sample project

 - Good housekeeping

+  - Regularly update local repos so that they are in sync with their remote counterparts.
+This includes pulling remote changes to your local repo, and installing package updates (e.g. with `npm install` or `yarn`).
+Always do this before you start working on a local repo

-  - Use `.gitignore` to ignore all the stuff you don't want to commit, for example, dependencies and dev source files
+  - Use `.gitignore` to ignore all the stuff you don't want to commit, for example, dependencies, dev source files, and OS-level admin files like `.DS_Store`

   - Delete branches you've finished with